 "I love the culture of Traditions and am eager to start every morning, taking on whatever the day has in store.
 There is so much care and respect shown for our residents and I am honored to be a part of such a great team."
 Jerry lives in Mt.
 Healthy with his wife, Brenda and enjoys spending time with his children and grandchildren.
 He is also an avid New York Yankees and Cincinnati Reds fan.

 Business Officer Manager: Kathy Yorio

-Kathy comes to Traditions at Camargo with office management, bookkeeping, human resources, and payroll knowledge that includes 20+ years at Cincinnati Children's Hospital Medical Center as an Administrative Supervisor, as well as experience as an Accounting Liaison for a local company.
+Kathy comes to Traditions at Camargo with experienced in office management, bookkeeping, human resources, and payroll, including 20+ years as an Administrative Supervisor at Cincinnati Children's Hospital Medical Center.

 "Working at Traditions has given me the opportunity to make friends in a close-knit community where residents, families and staff dine, play and engage in multiple activities together.
 I have developed even more compassion and empathy while watching residents transition to new stages of life and learning about values, perspectives, history and culture from different generations."
 Kathy grew up in Madeira, where she raised her six children.
 She and her husband, Matt enjoying playing golf and spending lots of time with their children and grandchildren.